ACDF and Cervical Disk Replacement Surgery Packet

 A: You should never feel pressured to proceed with surgery.
 If you are unsure, we encourage you to review our educational materials, get a second opinion, speak to one or more of our previous surgery patients, or talk with your family and friends.

-A: Dr. Kim recommends maintaining a healthy diet and getting a sufficient amount of sleep each night to strengthen your immune system.
-You should continue to perform simple stretches and exercises that increase flexibility and strengthen muscles.
+flexibility and strengthen muscles.
 Keeping your muscles toned and endurance high will help you to recover faster after surgery.
-Therefore, stay as active as possible before your surgery and continue your daily activities.
 Also, try to reduce alcohol consumption and try to stop smoking, or cut back on the number of cigarettes you smoke each day.

 Q: Why should I quit smoking prior to surgery?